We’re unique, we’re peer led

 EXECUTIVE DIRECTOR

-Philippa has lived in Waitaha Canterbury for most of her life, is married with three adult children and now enjoys central city living in Otautahi.
+Philippa has lived in Waitaha Canterbury for most of her life, is married with three adult children and now enjoys central city living in Ōtautahi.

 • Serena Weatherall

-MANAGER | OTAGO
+MANAGER OTAGO SOUTHLAND

 Serena grew up in Tapanui and has lived in Ōtepoti Dunedin since 2005.
 She has a senior cat named Tigger.